aybolid/portf/src/pages/work-history/develops.md

   - outstaff

 startDate: 2023-07-25
-endDate: 2024-11-15
+endDate:
 ---

 # JavaScript Developer at [DevelopsToday](https://develops.today/)

 ## TL;DR

-As a **JavaScript developer**, I worked on both frontend and backend in an outstaffing environment, participating in a variety of projects.
+As a **JavaScript developer**, I have experience working on both the frontend and backend in an outstaffing environment, contributing to a wide range of projects.

+### **Frontend Development**
-On the frontend, my main tools included **React** and its ecosystem (**Redux**, **react-router**, **react-query**, etc.), along with frameworks like **Next.js** and **Remix**.
-Additionally, I developed mobile applications with **React Native**.
+- Proficient in **React** and its ecosystem (**Redux**, **React Router**, **TanStack Query**, etc.), as well as frameworks like **Next.js** and **Remix**.
+- Developed mobile applications using **React Native** and **Expo**.

-My frontend responsibilities ranged from building user interfaces and integrating them with backend services to implementing business logic, testing, and deploying applications.
+- Responsibilities included building user interfaces, integrating them with backend services, implementing business logic, testing, and deploying applications.

+### **Backend Development**
-For backend development, I used **Node.js** and worked with both **SQL** and **NoSQL** databases.
+- Worked with **Node.js** and both **SQL** and **NoSQL** databases.
-In one project, I used **AWS** services and explored the serverless ecosystem.
-My backend role also included building APIs and managing backend infrastructure.
+- Leveraged **AWS** services and explored the serverless ecosystem in one project.

-Beyond technical tasks, I contributed by **onboarding new developers**, **managing projects**, and **communicating with clients**.
+- Tasks involved building APIs, managing backend infrastructure, and ensuring application scalability and reliability.

+### **Additional Contributions**
+- Played an active role in **onboarding new developers**, ensuring smooth transitions for team members.
+- Took ownership of **project management**, ensuring deliverables were met on time and aligned with client expectations.
+- Maintained regular communication with clients to gather requirements, provide updates, and ensure project success.

 ---

 ## About the company

-DevelopsToday is a Ukrainian outstaff company specializing in web and mobile development.
-I worked as a JavaScript developer on various frontend and backend projects.
+DevelopsToday is a Ukrainian outstaffing company specializing in web and mobile development.
+Provides end-to-end support for applications across various domains, leveraging diverse technology stacks.

 ---